cnap-cobre/synapse/docs/source/developer_docs/getting_started/configuring_3rd_party_apis.rst

 At https://www.dropbox.com/developers , navigate to "My Apps".
 After you click "Create App", make sure to select the Dropbox API (rather than Dropbox Business).
 Select "Full Dropbox".

+Configure Django Allauth with these keys just as described in the Agave Section above.